trival/synths/README.md

 ## Using nim language

-Some tracks use the nim language, because it is nice to write DSLs with operator overloading and other shortcuts to using elementary.
+Some tracks use the [nim language](https://nim-lang.org/), because it is nice to write DSLs with operator overloading and other shortcuts to using elementary.

-To compile the nim tracks to js, please compile the `play.nim` file like so:
+To compile the nim tracks to js, please compile the file `play.nim` like so:

 ```
 nim js -d:danger src/.../play.nim